liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

   [Bank of Westeros](https://github.com/liferay/liferay-screens/tree/master/android/samples/bankofwesteros)
   sample app.

-For information on creating Views, see the tutorial [Creating Android Views](/develop/tutorials/-/knowledge_base/6-2/creating-android-views).
+For information on creating or customizing Views, see the tutorial [Creating Android Views](/develop/tutorials/-/knowledge_base/6-2/creating-android-views).

 Great!
 Now you know how Liferay Screens for Android is composed.
 However,